 Groundwork for the project was laid during the QS Framework Hack-a-thon held at Carleton College in January 2017.
 At that workshop, faculty and technologists created module prototypes and explored research questions based on the common needs and challenges the partner schools experience as small, residential liberal arts institutions.

 The QLAB project will engage with faculty, instructional designers and technologists from all LACOL member schools.
-The work will be guided by a core team, including Eblen-Zayas, Janet Russell (Director of Academic Technology, Carleton College), Laura Muller (Director of Quantitative Skills Programs and Peer Support, Williams College) and Adam Honig (Associate Professor of Economics and Director of the Moss Quantitative Center, Amherst College.)
+The work will be guided by a core team, including Eblen-Zayas, Janet Russell (Director of Academic Technology, Carleton College), Laura Muller (Director of Quantitative Skills Programs and Peer Support, Williams College) and Adam Honig (Professor of Economics and Director of the Moss Quantitative Center, Amherst College.)

 Specific aims of the project include: